yoshi-roberts/dev-container/README.md

 ### Included

-The following tools are included.
+These are some of the included tools:

 - go
+- node
+- npm
-- lua
+- zig
 - gcc
-- zig
 - python
-- node
-- npm
+- lua
 - git
 - neovim